boversoneg/mtasa-svgeditor/README.md

 - [ ]  SVG ring generator
 - [ ]  Incomplete circle/ring (Circle progress)
 - [ ]  Live changes
+- [ ]  Support for creating multi shapes (eg. one circle and one rectangle on one SVG)
 ## Contributing

 Contributions are always welcome!